MicrosoftDocs/VBA-Docs/api/Excel.PatternColorIndex.md

 # PatternColorIndex property (Excel Graph)

 Returns or sets the color of the interior pattern as an index into the current color palette, or as one of the following XlColorIndex constants.
-Read/write Variant.
+Read/write **Variant**.